tdmakepeace/PSM_Test_Drive_Light/README.md

 For VMware - Options D, B, and I are expected to be one off processes.
 Option R you will return to to remind you of the options.

 For PSM - Option P is the noted on how to run the scripts, they can be run from the linux terminal either inside or outside powershell.

+# Notes

+Expectations:
+ Vcentre server version 7.+
+ ESXi Host 7.+

+ If you are using ESXi Hosts version 6.7, then you need to add the verison to the end of the Distributed switch line.
+ There is an example on line 71 of the ESXI-testdrive-Build1.ps1 file.

 ```